The easiest way to run a B2B business is to require an upfront payment from all customers.

 - Your personal credit score is less than ~530.
 Behalf accepts a high percentage (about 40%) of loan applications.

 Keep in mind that invoice factoring is not always the cheapest option for businesses.
-If you have a few years of business under your belt, and/or you have a good personal and business credit score, you might want to check out other options in the our marketplace.
+If you have a few years of business under your belt, and/or you have a good personal and business credit score, you might want to check out other options.

 A final word of advice: Make sure not to confuse your business’s profitability with cash flow.
 Just because you’re selling product, doesn’t mean that money is in the bank yet.
 Do the math beforehand, and if you find that you need a way to cover the lag between when you sell your product/service and when you get paid, check out invoice factoring from Bluevine and Behalf.